byronap120/VirtualTourist/README.md

 # VirtualTourist

 This app download images from Flickr and store them locally using core Data.
-The idea is let the user add pins on a map as if the were stops on a tour, and then download iamges for those pins.
+The idea is to let the user add pins on a map as if they were stops on a tour, and then download images for those pins.

 ## Tecnical Overview